 Level II Incidents include any incident that involves a threat to a consumer's health or safety or a threat to the health and safety of others due to consumer behavior.
 Level II incidents are reported immediately to the employee's supervisor, employer of record, or managing employer.
 The managing employer immediately notifies the agency with choice.
-A written report is prepared that is submitted to and reviewed by the employee's supervisor, employer of record, or managing employer forwards the report to the agency with choice.
-A written report is prepared that is submitted to and reviewed supervisor, employer of record, or managing employer.
-The managing employer forwards the report to the agency with choice.
+A written report is prepared that is submitted to and reviewed by the employee's supervisor, employer of record, or managing employer.
+The managing employee's supervisor, employer of record, or managing employer.

+forwards the report to the agency with choice.
 A written report is prepared that is submitted to and reviewed by the employee's supervisor, employer of record, or managing employer.
 The written report is forwarded to the PIHP within 72 hours of the incident's occurrence.